Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Our Approach

 \subsection{Distantly Supervised Skeletons}

-Since gold standard skeleton words are usually not available for IC datasets, we use distant supervision to get these labels.
-We retrieve syntax annotations (specifically parts-of-speech (POS) and word lemmas), using the Google Cloud Natural Language API \footnote{\href{https://cloud.google.com/natural-language}{https://cloud.google.com/natural-language}} over the caption texts.
-We use these annotations to experiment with the following four variants of skeletons.
+Since gold standard skeleton words are usually not available, we use distant supervision to get these labels.
+We retrieve syntax annotations (POS tags and word lemmas), using the Google Cloud Natural Language API \footnote{\href{https://cloud.google.com/natural-language}{https://cloud.google.com/natural-language}} of caption texts.
+We use these annotations to experiment with skeleton variants.
+The ground-truth skeletons are selected by analyzing the syntax of the automatically curated web-scaled captions through combinations of nouns, verbs, adjectives and adverbs in their condensed forms.
+In addition, we also ignore tokens with a frequency of less than 50 in our training data to reduce noise while selecting the skeleton words.
+This subselection of content based on POS tags and downscaling of vocabulary helps in retaining important words as skeletons resulting in a label size of 5k.
+Since automatic n-gram based metrics cannot be evaluated against noisy ground-truths, manual evaluation is conducted to understand the denoising of sub-selection.

 \textit{1.
 Nouns \& Verbs:} This includes a sequence of lemmas of all the nouns and verbs in a caption.

 \textit{2.
 Salient Nouns \& Verbs:} Saliency of nouns and verbs is determined using tf-idf scores, treating each caption as a document.
 For each caption, the top 2 highest scoring noun and verb tokens (lemma) are selected.
 This examines if saliency contributes towards effectiveness of the skeleton.